Alien-Eye/BalanceBall-PrivacyPolicy/index.md

   - Unity Analytics is a tool that helps us understand player actions, game performance, and usage patterns within our game.
   - Unity Analytics collects data such as approximate Location, users’ personal identifiers, in-game Interactions and activity, Crash logs, app diagnostics, app performance data, and users’ device or other identifiers (Installation ID, IDFV, and IDFA) for App functionality and analytics purposes.
   - Data is encrypted in transit.
-  - Data can be deleted from the game's settings.
+  - Analytics data collection is an optional (Opt-Out) service.
+Users can change their analytics data collection consent at any time by navigating to <b>Settings > Change Analytics Data Collection Consent.</b>
+  - Analytics data collected before revoking consent cannot be deleted.
   - For more information on the privacy practices of Unity Analytics, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)

+- ## Firebase Analytics:
+  - Firebase Analytics is a tool that helps us understand player behavior, game performance, and overall usage patterns within our game.
+  - Firebase Analytics collects data such as App-instance ID, Advertising ID, Masked IP address, In-app purchases and subscriptions, and App lifecycle events for analytics, advertising, and service improvement purposes.
+  - Data is encrypted in transit.
+  - Analytics data collection is an optional (Opt-Out) service.
+Users can change their analytics data collection consent at any time by navigating to <b>Settings > Change Analytics Data Collection Consent.</b>
+  - Analytics data collected before revoking consent cannot be deleted.
+  - For more information on the privacy practices of Firebase Analytics, please visit the [Google Privacy Policy website](https://policies.google.com/privacy)

 - ## Google AdMob (Mobile Ads SDK):
   - Google AdMob is a mobile advertising platform that allows us to monetize our game through in-game ads.
+  - We use AdMob mediation to serve ads from multiple advertising partners.
+This means ads in the app may be provided not only by Google but also by third-party ad networks, including Unity Ads and Liftoff, among others.
-  - AdMob collects IP addresses, user interactions, diagnostic information, and device and account identifiers for advertising, analytics, and fraud prevention purposes.
+  - These advertising partners may collect and process certain data such as IP address, device identifiers (including Advertising ID), user interactions, and diagnostic information, for purposes including ad delivery, personalization, analytics, and fraud prevention.
   - Data is encrypted in transit.
-  - Data can be deleted using ad ID controls in the Android settings menu.
+  - The Advertising ID can be reset or deleted by users using ad ID controls in the Android settings menu.
+For more information, visit the [Advertising ID help website.](https://support.google.com/googleplay/android-developer/answer/6048248#zippy=%2Creset-your-devices-advertising-id%2Cdelete-your-devices-advertising-id)
+  - Users can change their personalized ads consent at any time by navigating to <b>Settings > Privacy > Change Personalized Ads Consent.</b>
   - For more information on the privacy practices of Google AdMob, please visit the [Google Privacy Policy website](https://policies.google.com/privacy?hl=en)